 Apple Podiatry Group

 In the United States alone, medical experts report that 230 diabetics must undergo an amputation every day, which is why prevention is key.
 With their expertise in advanced wound care and limb salvage, Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM, provide comprehensive diabetic foot care at Apple Podiatry Group.
-Click the online booking feature or call the Arlington, Flower Mound, or Irving, Texas, office to schedule your diabetic foot care exam today.
+Click the online booking feature or call the Arlington, Flower Mound office to schedule your diabetic foot care exam today.

 Diabetic Foot Care Q & A